rapid7/metasploit-framework/Meterpreter-Transport-Control.md

 * The `-l` option specifies what we all know as the `LHOST` parameter.
 * The `-p` option specifies what we all know as the `LPORT` parameter.
 * The `-T` option matches the `retry total` parameter.
 The measure of this value is in seconds, and should be a positive integer that is more than `-W`.
 * The `-W` option matches the `retry wait` parameter.
-The measure of this value is in seconds, and should be a positive integer that is less than `-T`.
+The measure of this value is in seconds and should be a positive integer that is less than `-T`.
 * The `-C` option matches the `communication timeout`.
-The measure of this value is in seconds, and should be a positive integer.
+The measure of this value is in seconds and should be a positive integer.
 * The `-A` specifies a custom user agent that is used for HTTP requests.

 It is also possible to specify the following: